alphagov/whitehall/README.md

 * Run the `rummager` and `frontend` applications to view results.
 You just need the `rummager` app to index results.

+Note: Before you index the whitehall data, make sure you have created the rummager indices by running the following task from the rummager repo:

+  RUMMAGER_INDEX=government bundle exec rake rummager:migrate_index

 ## Specifying a different endpoint for the GDS Content API

 Whitehall uses the GDS Content API to serve categorisation for